NikLuy/E3.UpdateAttributes/README.md

 This is a Plugin for E3.Series

-The Plugin get a list of all Attributes the selected device has and Update only selected Attributes Liesst alle vorhandenen Attribute aus der Datenbank und aktualisiert die selektierten.
+The Plugin get a list of all Attributes the selected device has and Update only selected Attributes

+Das Plugin liesst alle vorhandenen Attribute eines Bauteils aus der Datenbank und aktualisiert die selektierten.

 ## Installation
 Close E3